astrotars/the-stream-swiftui/README.md

 }
 ```

 We use SwiftUI's [`UIViewControllerRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewcontrollerrepresentable) which allows us to create and manage a `UIViewController`.
-Since Stream's high level components are `UIViewController`s this is exactly what we need to bring them into SwiftUI.
+Since Stream's high-level components are `UIViewController`s this is exactly what we need to bring them into SwiftUI.

 All Stream's component needs to render is a `ChannelPresenter`.
-Since we instantiated this object when creating the channel, we simple use the one passed along to us by `PrivateChatChannel`.
-With that object we create a `ChatViewController` instance, which comes from Stream's library, and give it the `ChannelPresenter`.
+Since we instantiated this object when creating the channel, we simply use the one passed along to us by `PrivateChatChannel`.
+With that object, we create a `ChatViewController` instance, which comes from Stream's library, and give it the `ChannelPresenter`.
 Now we get a full chat experience with only a few lines of work:

 ![](images/chat-populated.png)

 And we're done.
-Stream's built in views makes it straightforward to build a great chat experience.
+Stream's built-in views makes it straightforward to build a great chat experience.